inspectorG4dget/bumble-autoswipe/README.md

 rule['tooTall'] = fuzz.trapmf(universe, (0,myHeight, tooTall, 78))
 ```

+### Units

+I'm writing this code in Canada and the height is reported in feet and inches.
+The height might be reported differently (likely in centimeters) in other parts of the world.
+If you run into this, please create an issue and I'll try to address it.

 ## Missing Categories

 The current `config.yaml` contains all the sections and categories that I have discovered since I started developing this.
 I'm sure I've missed a few.
 Those are logged at runtime in `DataFiles/bumble.log`.
 Feel free to take a look in here and update the config file to taste.